2-Person Desk Setup Ideas: Shared Home Office Layouts for Couples

 Designing for Two: Space Planning and Ergonomics

 The foundation of a successful shared office lies in precise space planning.
 Unlike a solo workspace, a dual setup must account for the "collision zone"—the area where two people might inadvertently interfere with each other's movements.
-According to industry standards for open office distances, a minimum of 30 to 36 inches of personal width per person is recommended to avoid physical strain.

 Popular Layouts for Shared Workspaces

 Selecting the right configuration depends largely on your room's dimensions and the nature of your work.
-Each layout offers distinct advantages for collaboration or deep focus.

 The Side-by-Side Configuration